ESGF/esgf-user-support/docs/user_guide.rst

     * A UNIX-like operating system (Linux or Mac OS).
 Under Windows, Linux may be installed as a virtual machine (recommended).
 Many users instead utilize a UNIX emulation under Windows, e.g. Cygwin (not recommended but maybe easier than a Linux installation)
     * Wget application (version 1.12 or later) compliled with the OpenSSL libraries.
 Under Linux, this is already installed with one of the base packages usually.
 Nevertheless, Mac users may have to install Wget first (details see ESGF Wget FAQ).
 Cygwin users have to install the package Web-Wget (again run the Cygwin setup executable to install it).
     * Tools for calculation of SHA256 and MD5 checksums.
 Under Linux and Cygwin, this is already installed usually.
 Mac users may have to install these tools first.
     * For use of Wget scripts in the default mode additionally Oracle Java, version 1.7 or newer.
 OpenJRE is not sufficient.
-Java is not needed if Wget scripts are used with the option -H (details see below).
+Java is not needed if Wget scripts are used with the options -H or -s (details see below).
+* For unrestricted data, the user should use the -s option.
+No authorization is required.
 * The user must have been registered with one of the ESGF sites (portals).
 To register with an ESGF node, simply use a browser to visit the portal's home page and follow the Create Account link.
 * The user must have been authorized to access the desired data, see tutorial "Authorization for ESGF data access".
 * Network port 7512 (TCP) has to be open.